skeetio/learngraphql-lessons/1-basics/10-using-a-real-data-source.md

 points: 20
 ```

-## Implement The Mutation
+## Implementing a mutation

 First we need to create a connection to our Mongo database.
-To do that, let's add this code on top of the `schema.js`.
+To do that, let's add this code on top of the `schema.js`:

 ~~~
 const mongo = require('promised-mongo');